Sharp Sobolev regularity of restricted X-ray transforms: Abstract

 \section{Abstract}

-We study $L^p$-Sobolev regularity estimate for the restricted X-ray transforms generated by a nondegenerate curve.
-Making use of the inductive strategy in the recent work by the authors \cite{KLO}, we establish the sharp $L^p$-regularity estimates for the restricted X-ray transform in $\mathbb R^{d+1}$, $d\ge 3$.
+We study $L^p$-Sobolev regularity estimate for the restricted X-ray transforms generated by nondegenerate curves.
+Making use of the inductive strategy in the recent work by the authors \cite{KLO}, we establish the sharp $L^p$-regularity estimates for the restricted X-ray transforms in $\mathbb R^{d+1}$, $d\ge 3$.
 This extends the result due to Pramanik and Seeger \cite{PS06} in $\mathbb R^3$ to every dimension.
-We also obtain $L^p$-Sobolev regularity of the convolution averages over curves with the optimal regularity $\alpha=1/p$ for $p>2(d-1)$.